What is an SPIE Student Chapter?

-The purpose of the SPIE Student Chapter is to connect students interested in optics and photonics and prepare them for successful and diverse careers in the fields.
-A student chapter provides students the opportunity:
+The purpose of the SPIE Student Chapter is to connect students interested in optics and photonics to a global network of scientists and engineers and prepare them for successful and diverse careers in the fields.
+A Student Chapter provides its members with the opportunity:

 Educational institution requirements

 Applicant(s) must be current SPIE Student Member(s) at the educational institution.
 Potential Chapter advisors are not permitted to apply on behalf of students.

 Even if the above educational institution, membership, and applicant requirements are met, the formation of an SPIE Student Chapter is not guaranteed.
 There may be reasons as to why an SPIE Student Chapter may not be approved.
 These reasons often include lack of previous member engagement with SPIE and/or lack of research specific to furthering optics and photonics technologies or applications.